 Fighting back, but failing

 Ulpius Julianus, Macrinus’ praetorian prefect, attacked the camp of Legio III Gallica with the Moors under his command, but was repulsed.
 Macrinus hurried to the camp of Legio II Parthica (“the Alban legion”) at Apamea, but to his astonishment found that it had also revolted against him and had killed Julianus.
 The emperor then tried to make a stand in the vicinity of Antiochia.
-There, on 8 June, Macrinus and his few remaining forces (probably the praetorian guard) fought against Gannys, the general leading Elagabalus’ army.
+There, on 8 June, perhaps at the village of Immae, Macrinus and his few remaining forces (probably the praetorian guard) fought against Gannys, the general leading Elagabalus’ army.
+Neither army would have numbered more than 10.000 men.
 Macrinus’ troops initially fought well and – according to Cassius Dio – managed to force back their opponents, until Elagabalus, his mother and grandmother intervened and personally rallied their soldiers.
 Although he could have fought on, Macrinus now fled the battlefield, causing his troops to lose heart and switch sides.

 The emperor threw away his imperial robes and other insignia, shaved off his beard and hair and tried to reach Rome over land, accompanied by only a few trusted centurions.
 He sent his son Diadumenianus, whom he had made a Caesar and later an Augustus, to Artabanus, but the boy never got there.
 Macrinus himself, sick and exhausted from his journey, was captured at Chalceldon and taken to Cappadocia.
 When he learned that his son had been arrested, he threw himself off the cart that he was on in an attempt to commit suicide.
 He only fractured his shoulder and was later decapitated near Antiochia.
 His son Diadumenianus was executed as well.